Closing a Business in Vietnam: Legal Steps and Common Pitfalls

 The general legal steps to dissolve a business in Vietnam are as follows:

-- Debt Settlement and Liquidation: The company must settle all financial obligations, sell or distribute remaining assets, and close operations.
+3. Debt Settlement and Liquidation: The company must settle all financial obligations, sell or distribute remaining assets, and close operations.
 This step can become complicated for businesses with unresolved disputes, multiple creditors, or missing inventory records.
-Proper documentation and creditor communication are critical.
+Proper documentation and creditor communication are critical;

-- Tax Finalization: Submit final tax returns and supporting documents to the tax authority.
+4. Tax Finalization: Final tax returns and supporting documents shall be submitted to the tax authority.
 A tax audit will be conducted before approval.
 This is often the most time-consuming and complex phase, particularly for companies with historical tax issues or inconsistent filings.
-Businesses are advised to prepare well in advance and seek professional support.
+Businesses are advised to prepare well in advance and seek professional support;

-- Return Licenses and Enterprise Registration Certificate: After tax clearance, return all business registration documents, seals, and relevant licenses to authorities.
-Ensure all submitted paperwork is consistent with previous filings.
+5. Returning of Licenses and Enterprise Registration Certificate: After tax clearance, all business registration documents, seals, and relevant licenses shall be returned to authorities.
+It is worth ensuring that all submitted paperwork is consistent with previous filings;

-- Business Deregistration: The Department of Planning and Investment will remove the company from the national registry, officially dissolving the entity.
+6. Business Deregistration: The DOF will remove the company from the national registrar, officially dissolving the entity.
 It’s recommended to retain all dissolution records in case of post-closure inspections or audits.

 Tax Finalization and Deregistration